Berg0162/Simcline-V2/docs/Setup_SIMCLINE.md

 ```
 Now you should have a fully equiped and operational SIMCLINE 2 (TOF-sensor/display/driver/Actuator) with hardware components tested separately!<br>
 It is time to run /Simcline-V2/examples/<b>Test_Fully_Equiped_Setup</b><br>
 During operation of this Full-Setup test-program you will have most probably to finetune the MINPOSITION and MAXPOSITION.
-Repeat editing /documents/arduino/libraries/Simcline-V2/src/config/<b>configSimcline.h</b>...
+Repeat (if necessary) editing /documents/arduino/libraries/Simcline-V2/src/config/<b>configSimcline.h</b>...
 Don't forget to save the file before (!) you run the Full-Setup test-program again, otherwise the new values will not be effective!!

-# Open Simcline code, compile and upload!
+# Open Simcline program, compile and upload!
 SIMCLINE should recognise the TOF-sensor, motor driver board and test the actuator movements with help of the TOF-sensor.
 It will scan for your trainer and advertise its server-side to be connected to Zwift... from now on it will handle the Bluetooth MITM and translate changing road grades to actuator movements.